Key Legislation & Government Policy

 WASHINGTON – U.S. Rep. Mark Kirk (R-Ill.) today pledged to work with the State Department and the Eugene Bell Foundation to develop a plan to reunite Korean Americans with family in North Korea should the U.S. normalize relations with the DPRK.
 Kirk’s statement came after the House of Representatives overwhelmingly passed the National Defense Authorization Act Conference Report today (H.R.
 1585), which contained a requirement for the President to report to Congress within 180 days on the status of divided Korean families and a plan to facilitate reunification should relations between the U.S. and North Korea continue to thaw.

-Kirk serves as co-chair of the bipartisan Congressional Commission on Divided Families and as a member of the House Appropriations Subcommittee on State-Foreign Operations, which funds all State Department operations.
 "All too often we forget the human face of North Korea and the devastating impact the regime's policies have taken on ordinary Korean Americans," said Kirk, the only member of Congress to travel to every province in North Korea.
 "Now more than 50 years since the Korean conflict divided a nation, Republicans and Democrats are working together to reunite constituents with loved ones in North Korea.”

 More than 1,000 families have come forward to report family in North Korea.
 The Commission, made up of 10 Republicans and Democrats, is working with the Eugene Bell Foundation to document cases of divided families and urge the North Korean government to allow these families to unite.